-We have some sort of Mexican food every Tuesday, which is both because it makes it easier for me to plan meals when I have a consistent theme and because my girls love the flavors.
-Bean tacos have been a staple and while we do a lot of black bean tacos and quesadillas, we’ve been loving these roll-ups lately.
+We have some sort of Mexican food every week because it is easier for me to plan meals when I have a consistent theme, and because my girls love the flavors.
+Bean tacos have been a staple, and while we do a lot of black bean tacos and quesadillas, we’ve been loving these pinto bean roll-ups lately.

-This is a fun, yet easy way to vary up how we serve the basic ingredients of a quesadilla and refried beans.
-(I use refried beans here since they are mashed smooth and hold the quesadilla together well.)
+This is a fun yet easy way to vary up how we serve the basic ingredients of a quesadilla and refried beans—or smashed pinto beans.
+Both options hold the tortilla together, which is nice here.

 Best gear, recipes, tips, and more, delivered right to your inbox.